Quantitative FinanceApril 7, 2026

 • • Access better pricing through midpoint matching

-The DIX exists because of Regulation SHO, adopted by the SEC in 2005 to increase transparency around short selling.
+The DIX exists because of Regulation SHO, adopted by the SEC in 2005.
 Under Reg SHO, all short sales must be marked and reported to FINRA's Trade Reporting Facilities (TRFs).

 Quantitative Architecture